billwood44/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

 	**Note:** It may take several minutes for the setting to be updated, at which time the **Security &amp; Compliance** dialog box will disappear.

-5. Leave the Client 1 VM and the Security and Compliance Center open and proceed to the next lab.

 ### Task 7 – Prepare Users for Content Searches